 ‘No decaf, no wifi, no fun for children.’
 That’s what you read when you get in the Satan’s Coffee Corner, one of the most talked about third-wave coffee spots of Barcelona.

-There’s one more place where you can taste the Satan’s Coffee, near Plaça Tetuán, at hotel Casa Bonay.
+Besides this cafe in the Gothic Quarter of Barcelona, you can taste the Satan’s Coffee near Plaça Tetuán, at hotel Casa Bonay.
 Anyway, just keep in mind that, here, affogato can be found at the bastards section of the menu, and decaff is not an option, you either drink coffee or you don’t.